Quantum transitions from superfluid to insulating phases in disordered Bose systems: Introduction

+The SF-BG transition was discussed experimentally in suitable magnets in magnetic field \cite{Huv1,wulf,Yu,yama}.
+We are not aware of experimental consideration of the SF-MG transition despite suitable materials are known ((Tl$_{1-x}$K$_x$)CuCl$_3$ \cite{tlkcucl} and (C$_4$H$_{12}$N$_2$)Cu$_2$(Cl$_{1-x}$Br$_x$)$_6$ \cite{phcc2}) in which this QPT can occur under pressure.

-It was noted many times before (see e.g., Refs.~\cite{dilut4,haas,2dmg1,Niederle_2013}) that transitions from the ordered to disorder-induced phases mentioned above resemble the percolation transition: the ordered part of the system having the form of an infinite network breaks up into domains upon approaching QPT which are surrounded by disordered regions (see Appendix~\ref{app} and Refs.~\cite{we,img} for extra discussion).
-Then, main ideas of the theory of collinear magnets on depleted lattices near the percolation threshold \cite{aha,percrev,harkir,shenderfm,shenderaf} were used in Refs.~\cite{we,img} to describe SF-BG and SF-MG transitions at $d\ge2$.
+It was noted many times before (see e.g., Refs.~\cite{dilut4,haas,2dmg1,Niederle_2013,percbg}) that transitions from the ordered to disorder-induced phases mentioned above resemble the percolation transition: the ordered part of the system having the form of an infinite network breaks up into domains upon approaching QPT which are surrounded by disordered regions (see Sec.~\ref{app} for extra discussion).
+Then, main ideas of the theory of collinear magnets on depleted lattices near the percolation threshold \cite{aha,percrev,harkir,shenderfm,shenderaf} were used in Refs.~\cite{we,img} to describe the SF-BG and the SF-MG transitions at $d\ge2$.
 Those considerations were based on the hydrodynamic description of the long-wavelength spin excitations and on the assumption that the magnetically correlated part of the system shows self-similar (fractal) properties.
-It was shown in Refs.~\cite{we,img} that results obtained by this approach are consistent with the scaling theory suggested in Ref.~\cite{Fisher} for the description of the SF-BG transition.
+It was shown in Refs.~\cite{we,img} that results obtained by this approach are fully consistent with the scaling theory suggested in Ref.~\cite{Fisher} for the description of the SF-BG transition.
+The fractal properties of the ordered part of the system were also explicitly demonstrated in Ref.~\cite{2dmg1} using the strong disorder renormalization group method in 2D systems near the SF-MG transition.

 In the present paper, we propose in Sec.~\ref{dilhaf} a unified theory of transitions from the SF to disorder-induced phases at $d\ge2$ (including those mentioned above) which is based on the hydrodynamic description of long-wavelength excitations and on the fractal properties of the ordered part of the system.
-We find critical behavior of the transition temperature (for $d>2$), density of states (DOS), and useful relations between critical exponents.
+We find critical behavior of the transition temperature (for $d>2$), the density of states (DOS), and useful relations between critical exponents.

 In Sec.~\ref{qcp}, we discuss briefly the scaling theory based on the simplest ansatz for the singular part of the free energy which was originally proposed in Ref.~\cite{Fisher} for the SF-BG transition and which is suitable for transitions to disorder-induced phases in which disorder does not produce a local imbalance in sublattices magnetizations (e.g., for the SF-BG and the SF-MG transitions).
-We show that
+We show using only the scaling theory that

 in quantum systems, where $\eta$, $\beta$, and $\nu$ are critical exponents of the correlation function, the order parameter, and the correlation length, respectively.
 Surprisingly, Eqs.~\eqref{eta2} and \eqref{beta2} were not derived in Ref.~\cite{Fisher} for $d\ge2$ (only the inequality $2-2d<\eta\le2-z$ was suggested which is valid for all $d\ge1$) and they were also omitted in Ref.~\cite{img} in the consideration of the SF-MG transition.